 Individual Sensitivity to Coffee Caffeine

 Individuals with varying levels of sensitivity to coffee caffeine should be mindful of their intake to prevent exacerbating symptoms of depression and anxiety.
-Understanding your caffeine sensitivity and personal tolerance can help you navigate the effects of coffee on your mental health.
+Understanding your Caffeine sensitivity and personal tolerance can help you navigate the effects of coffee on your mental health.

 Here are some considerations to keep in mind: